 Notice the subtleness in how certain investors (including some blogs) talk about lawyers and legal fees.
 Why can’t we just close a deal for a few thousand dollars?
 This stuff has become so standard, let’s just keep the negotiations “between the business parties” and close this thing quickly.

 Yes, let’s move fast (read: not discuss the terms much) and keep it “between the business parties”; where one side is inexperienced and doing it for the first time, and the other side has done it 50 times.
 That’ll keep it “fair.”

 We’re negotiating and discussing transactions where even small changes could mean millions of dollars in one pocket or another, but let’s “control the legal fees” to save $10-20K right now.
 Yeah, gotta watch the legal budget.
-Really appreciate your “concern” there.
+Really appreciate your (air quotes) “concern” there, champ.

 If you are building a company on a trajectory to be worth at least a comfortably 8 or 9-figure exit (which if you are talking to serious tech investors, you are), the idea that you should minimize time spent working with counsel, because it’s all just boilerplate and you’re better off keeping the legal fees for something more valuable, is a mirage set up to keep teams ignorant of what they’re getting into, and how they can properly navigate it.
 Telling a company “don’t ask your lawyers about this” sounds suspicious.
 “Let’s save some legal fees” sounds much better.
 But there’s no difference.
 You are being played.